7Pros/circuit/MANUAL.md

 ### Create a circle
 To create a circle all you have to do is:

-- 1. Go to your profile.
+1. Go to your profile.
-- 2. Click on `Manage circles`.
+2. Click on `Manage circles`.
-- 3. Write a name for the circle.
+3. Write a name for the circle.
-- 4. Add people to it, writing their names and then select the person you mean.
+4. Add people to it, writing their names and then select the person you mean.
-- 5. Click on `Save`.
+5. Click on `Save`.

 Done!
 You have another circle!

 ### Edit your own circle
 To edit any circle you have created, follow the next steps:

-- 1. Go to your profile.
+1. Go to your profile.
-- 2. Click on `Manage circles`.
+2. Click on `Manage circles`.
-- 3. Look up for your circle.
+3. Look up for your circle.
-- 4. Click on the pencil icon.
+4. Click on the pencil icon.
-- 5. Edit want you want to (Name of the circle or people in it).
+5. Edit want you want to (Name of the circle or people in it).
-- 6. Click on `Save`.
+6. Click on `Save`.

 Done!
 The circle has been edited!

 ### Delete a circle
 To delete one of your circles, it's very easy!
 Just follow the next steps:

-- 1. Go to your profile.
+1. Go to your profile.
-- 2. Click on `Manage circles`.
+2. Click on `Manage circles`.
-- 3. Look up for your circle.
+3. Look up for your circle.
-- 4. Click on the trash icon.
+4. Click on the trash icon.
-- 5. Confirm the action.
+5. Confirm the action.

 _Pfft!_ Circle gone!

     This cannot be reversed, once you've deleted a circle, you cannot go back in time!

 ## Discover
-You will soon have the option to search for other users, hashtags or circles!

-## Connecting

-## Policy
+You want to see what's going on in your surroundings?
+Discover it!
+So simple it is to search for hashtags, users and posts.
+Just need to know what you are looking for and we'll take it from there.

+### Searching for a user?
+If you're just looking for a user that has a name you already know, just type `@user_name` in the search box and it will give you all the users that have a name starting with that name you gave or that it's exactly the name you gave.

+### Searching for a hot topic?
+You've seen a hashtag trending a while ago and you want to see what was all about?
+No problema amigo, just look for it!
+All you have to do is to write `#hashtag_name` in the search field and if your search query matches it, there-you-go!

+### Searching for posts containing some info?
+Not sure if it was a hashtag, a user or just some random info in a post, but you definitely want to get that post?
+We've got it covered!
+Write that down what you want to look for and we'll show you everything related to that, there's no need to write anything else!

 ## Privacy
+Your information is as worthy for you as it is for us!
+We don't want to publish any information that might put in danger your privacy and cleanness of your spam inbox.

+    What is sensitive is a no way, José for posting it into the internet.
+We cannot guarantee that kind of privacy.

 ## Security
+If you are worried about the security of your account, you shouldn't!
+You are in good hands.
+We care about that and we don't let that any intruders mess up with our system.

 ## Developers